miellaby/entrelacs/README.md

 **The Entrelacs Project** consists in prototyping the very first *Entrelacs System* as defined by the [Entrelacs Manifesto](EntrelacsManifesto.md).

+Read the [Introduction to the Entrelacs Project](IntroductionToEntrelacs.md) to know more.

 ## Project Repository

 <https://github.com/miellaby/entrelacs>